brudulje/enigma/README.md

 The Enigma is symmetrical, thus giving the ciphertext as `plain`should return the plaintext, albeit without punctuation and in groups of 5 letters.

-The machine is symmetric, i.e. it does return the plaintext if the plaintext is enciphered twice.
 It also agrees with online emulators [Cryptii](https://cryptii.com/pipes/enigma-machine "https://cryptii.com/pipes/enigma-machine") and [101 Computing](https://www.101computing.net/enigma-machine-emulator/ "https://www.101computing.net/enigma-machine-emulator/")